Skip to Content

 9. Sentimental Items in Prime Closet Space

-Meaningful pieces deserve care, but they do not need to create daily visual noise.
+Sentimental pieces deserve care, but they don’t need to create daily visual noise.

 10. Formalwear You Haven’t Worn in Years